 Table 6 breaks down occupation outcomes for teamsters by base census year.
 The percent decrease in teamsters has the largest effect on teamsters for the years 1930-1940.
 A 10% decrease in the percentage of the labor force working as teamsters predicts a 0.4358 percentage point increase in the probability that the teamster in 1930 is working in another occupation in 1940.

-Just 0.5% of teamsters in 1900 were working as a truck driver in 1910.
-From 1910 to 1920 the number jumps to 2.7%, and then 7.6% from 1920 to 1930.
-7.1% of teamsters in 1930 were working as a truck driver in 1940.
-This implies that the only the 1930-1940 gap has a large coefficient for a reason other than sample size.

-Additionally, a decrease in the percentage of the working male population ages 16-60 that are working as teamsters predicts an increase in the probability that a teamster in 1910 (or 1930) will not be in the labor force in 1920 (1940).